anvilco/html-pdf-invoice-template/react-pdf/README.md

 # React to PDF Invoice

 This example uses React and styled-components to generate an invoice PDF.
-You can use this as a jumping off point to generate a PDF with any React / styled-components
+You can use this as a jumping off point to generate a PDF with your own custom React / styled-components code.

 To run it, `yarn install` at the root of this repo, then run: